-When I started my side hustle back in 2013 (6 years ago now – WHAT), I didn't have 70,000 followers on Instagram.
+When I started my side hustle back in 2013, I didn’t have 70,000 followers on Instagram.
 The only people that liked my posts were my friends, my coworkers and my mom.

 But that all changed once I started learning more about Instagram marketing and the serious, serious power of hashtags.

 Flash forward one year: I was able to grow my personal Instagram account from 3,000 to 60,000 followers.

 The best part?
 I had created an engaged following that wasn’t just double-tapping on my posts and commenting heart eye emojis.

 They were clicking on the link in my bio, sending me direct messages (DMs) wanting to know how to work with me and buying my services.

 Before long, my client list went from one or two social media clients I helped out with on the weekends to a fully fledged and fully legit business.